top of page

 More recently, programmatic advertising has taken advantage of advances in data processing technology to extend the uses to which the ID stored in the cookie may be put.
 In this case, the ID is often used to ascertain user preferences based on their browsing habits, interactions with content and so on.
 In this way, users can be placed into audience ‘segments’ – for example, ‘potential hatchback buyers’ or ‘showed interest in a Nintendo Switch’.
 Advertisers can then target these audience segments with advertising they think might be of interest to them.

 At Scoota, we do not employ any of these techniques, and do not use cookies to create audience segments or build profiles of individual users based on a stored cookie ID.
-We only set cookies when given permission to do so, and only use them for frequency capping as described above.
+In fact, we do not set cookies at all in our advertising products.
+Our clients use our services to build advertising creative formats using our creative toolkit, and control their delivery through other systems, which we have no part in.

-We do store anonymous data from the ads that we deliver – this includes the fact that an ad has delivered, which website it was served to, and any interactions a user has had with the ad.
+We do store anonymous data from the ads that we deliver – this includes the fact that an ad has delivered, which website it was served to, and any interactions that have occurred within the ad.
 We need to collect this data so that we can provide evidence to the advertisers that the money they have spent has resulted in ads being delivered (ie that we are providing the service they are paying us for), and to provide them with analysis into the success of the advertising in terms of user engagement.
 We don’t attempt in any way to gather other data about the user from the surrounding page that we’ve delivered to – our interest is purely in the ads we serve.
-We will never attempt to gather or store any direct personal information about you, including your name, email, address, age, sex, sexual orientation, religion or any similar information without your explicit consent – for example as part of a competition entry.
+We will never attempt to gather or store any direct personal information about you, including your name, email, address, age, sex, sexual orientation, health status, religion or any similar information without your explicit consent – for example as part of a competition entry.

 Opting out of tracking